 - Link: https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data

-- Overview of AI Crawlers: Technical documentation regarding OpenAI's web crawler, GPTBot, and how it accesses web content.
+- Overview of AI Crawlers: technical documentation on OpenAI's web crawler, GPTBot, and how it accesses web content.

 - Source: OpenAI Platform Documentation